Rational fibered cubic fourfolds: and rational cubic fourfolds C18 and rational cubic fourfolds

-Type I and II occcur in codimension one of the moduli stack of (singular) sextic del Pezzo surfaces.
-Type III and IV occur in codimension two; type V occurs in codimension three. \begin{definition} (\cite[definition 11]{2016arXiv160605321A}) \textit{Let P be a smooth complex projective surface.
-A good del Pezzo fibration consists of a smooth fourfold $G$ and a flat projective morphism $\pi \colon G \to P$ such that the fibers are either smooth or singular sextic del Pezzo surfaces of Type I, II, III or IV.
-Let $B_i$ denote the closure of the locus of Type \textit{i} fibers in P. $B_i$ has the following properties \\ $\bullet$ $B_I$ is a non-singular curve.\\ $\bullet$ $B_{II}$ is a curve, non-singular away from $B_{IV}$.\\ $\bullet$ $B_{III}$ is finite and coincides with the intersection of $B_I$ and $B_{II}$, which is tranverse.\\ $\bullet$ $B_{IV}$ is finite and $B_{II}$ has cusps at $B_{IV}$.\\ $\bullet$ $B_{V}$ is empty.} \end{definition}

-The discriminant curve of $\pi$ has two irreducible components, a smooth sextic curve $B_I$ and a sextic curve $B_{II}$ with 9 cusps (see \cite{2016arXiv160605321A}, \cite{10.1093/imrn/rnz081} or \cite{2017arXiv171005753B} \textit{for more details}).
-For a \textit{good} del Pezzo fibration $\pi$ we consider the following construction:
+Type I and II occur in codimension one in the moduli stack of sextic del Pezzo surfaces.
+Type III and IV occur in codimension two; type V occurs in codimension three.

+\begin{definition}{\cite[Definition 11]{2016arXiv160605321A}} \textit{Let $\mathbb{P}$ be a smooth complex projective surface.
+A good sextic del Pezzo fibration consists of a smooth fourfold $Z$ and a flat projective morphism $\pi \colon Z \to \mathbb{P}^2$ with connected fibers such that the fibers are either smooth or singular sextic del Pezzo surfaces of Type I, II, III, IV or V. Let $B_i$ denote the closure of the locus of Type \textit{i} fibers in $\mathbb{P}^2$. $B_i$ has the following properties: \\ $\bullet$ $B_I$ is a non-singular curve;\\ $\bullet$ $B_{II}$ is a curve, non-singular away from $B_{IV}$;\\ $\bullet$ $B_{III}$ is finite and coincides with the intersection of $B_I$ and $B_{II}$, which is tranverse;\\ $\bullet$ $B_{IV}$ is finite and $B_{II}$ has cusps at $B_{IV}$;\\ $\bullet$ $B_{V}$ is empty.} \end{definition} The discriminant curve of a good sextic del Pezzo fibration $\pi$ has two irreducible components, a smooth sextic curve $B_I$ and a sextic curve $B_{II}$ with 9 cusps (see \cite{2016arXiv160605321A}, \cite{10.1093/imrn/rnz081} or \cite{BP20} \textit{for more details}).
+In this section, if a cubic $X\in \C_{18}$ has an associated good del Pezzo fibration, we will call it a \it good \rm cubic.
+More generally, for a \textit{good} del Pezzo fibration $\pi$ we consider the following construction.

-We need to consider surfaces inside two different Hilbert schemes of curves in the fibers of $\pi$.
-Let us denote by $\H (0, 3)$ the relative Hilbert scheme of connected genus zero curves with anticanonical degree 3 inside the fibers.
-There are two 2-dimensional families of such curves on a del Pezzo sextic.
-One is given by the strict transforms of the lines in $\P^2$ that do not pass through any of the three base points.
-The second is given by conics passing through the three base points.
-Hence the Stein factorization yields an \'{e}tale $\P^2$-bundle $\H(0,3)$ over a smooth degree two K3 surface $S$.
+Recall that a smooth sextic del Pezzo surface can be described as the blow up of $\P^2$ in three general points.
+Let us now consider two different Hilbert schemes of curves in the fibers of $\pi$.
+Let us denote by $\H (0, 3)$ the relative Hilbert scheme of connected genus zero curves with anticanonical degree 3 contained in the fibers.
+There are two 2-dimensional families of such curves on a smooth del Pezzo sextic.
+One is given by the strict transforms of the lines in $\P^2$ that do not pass through any of the three blown up points $p_1$, $p_2$ and $p_3 \in \P^2$ of the corresponding del Pezzo surface.
+The second one is given by conics passing through the three base points.
+Hence the Stein factorization of $\mathcal{H}(0,3) \to \mathbb{P}^2$ yields an \'{e}tale $\P^2$-bundle $\H(0,3)$ over a smooth degree two K3 surface $S$ branched on $B_I$.

-If the del Pezzo fibration has a rational section, then the projective bundle $\H(0,3) \to S$ has a rational section as well and the \textit{Brauer class} $b_2 \in Br(S)$ is trivial.